• Skip to primary navigation

 • Sun-dried tomatoes: The sun-dried tomatoes preserved in oil infuse the salad with a lovely Mediterranean flavor, while simultaneously adding an especially pleasant note to the dressing.
 Feel free to use any marinated sun-dried tomatoes of your choice.
 While I have picked the “in oil” version, you might be inclined to go for another, such as “with herbs”.
 Just remember that whichever marinated version of tomatoes you roll with, it’ll add a more intense flavor of said selected note to your dish. 😉

-Mediterranean orzo salad with tomatoes, arugula, mozzarella and pine nuts.
+Mediterranean risoni salad with tomatoes, arugula, and mozzarella.

 Instructions